santiaago/kaggle/titanic/README.md

 Ecv = 0.298541  linreg PClass Age
 ~~~

+##### using `-comb`
-##### training and testing linear regression with feature combination of size 6 rank by in sample error
+training and testing linear regression with feature combination of size 6 rank by in sample error
 ~~~
 > .\titanic.exe -test -linreg -comb=6 -rankEin
 [6 7 8 9 10 11]/84